mcmah309/containeryard/README.md

     yard save . -t python
     ```

-2. At a later point initialize the `yard.yaml` file.
+2. At a later point initialize a `yard.yaml` file for a new project.

     Create a `yard.yaml` file from the python template.
     ```bash